witch-team/circeemodel/README.md

 `Lowering_Expenditures_final_*.csv` may be absent while the other outputs are present.

+**On the joint calibration warning.** Phase 1 tunes each behavioural modifier in turn, holding the others at their current values, and each tuner converges to its own target to within 0.01%.
+After each pass, `check_joint_verification` reports how far the joint run — all modifiers active — sits from a target computed from the zero-modifier baseline.
+Those two targets are not the same
+quantity: the tuners work from a baseline in which the other modifiers are already calibrated, the joint check from one in which none are.
+The check therefore reports a gap in every run, including the twelve behind this paper, and prints "Joint calibration did not converge.
+Proceeding with best available modifiers."

+This affects the diagnostic, not the calibration.
+Phase 2 runs on the tuner modifiers, which are the ones that reproduce the LIFE propensities.
+Computing the tuner targets from the zero-modifier baseline instead was tested and
+rejected: for the lowest-income group it implies a change of around 40% at T0, which the model does not solve.

+The modifiers should therefore be read as reproducing the LIFE propensities **conditionally** — each with the others held at their calibrated values — rather than simultaneously.

 ### Run modes

 Set `RUN_MODE` in `config.sh` (or override on the command line: `RUN_MODE=baseline bash run.sh`).